 Most Medicare Prescription Drug Plans have a coverage gap (also called the "donut hole").
 This means there's a temporary limit on what the drug plan will cover for drugs.

 Once you reach the coverage gap in 2014, you'll pay 47.5% of the plan's cost for covered brand-name prescription drugs (you'll pay 45% in 2015).
 You get these savings if you buy your prescriptions at a pharmacy or order them through the mail.
 The discount will come off of the price that your plans has set with the pharmacy for that specific drug.

-Although you'll only pay 47.5% of the price for the brand-name drug in 2014, the entire price (including the discount the drug company pays) will count as out-of-pocket costs which will help you get out of the coverage gap.
+Although you'll only pay 47.5% of the price for the brand-name drug in 2014, 97.5% of the price—what you pay plus the 50% manufacturer discount payment—will count as out-of-pocket costs which will help you get out of the coverage gap.
+What the drug plan pays toward the drug cost and toward the dispensing fee isn't counted toward your out-of-pocket spending.

 Mrs. Anderson reaches the coverage gap in her Medicare drug plan.
 She goes to her pharmacy to fill a prescription for a covered brand-name drug.
 The price for the drug is $60, and there's a $2 dispensing fee that gets added to the cost.
-Mrs. Anderson will pay 47.5% of the plan's cost for the drug and dispensing fee ($62 x .475 = $29.45).
-Mrs. Anderson will pay $29.45 for her prescription, but $59.45 will be counted as out-of-pocket spending and will help Mrs. Anderson get out of the coverage gap because both the amount that Mrs. Anderson pays ($29.45) plus the manufacturer discount payment ($30.00) count as out-of-pocket spending.
-The remaining $2.55, which is 5% of the drug cost and 55% of the dispensing fee paid by the drug plan, isn't counted toward Mrs. Anderson's out-of-pocket spending.
+Mrs. Anderson will pay 47.5% of the plan's cost for the drug ($60 x .475 = $28.50) plus 47.5% of the cost of the dispensing fee ($2 x .475 = $0.95), or a total of $29.45, for her prescription. $59.45 will be counted as out-of-pocket spending and will help Mrs. Anderson get out of the coverage gap because both the amount that Mrs. Anderson pays ($29.45) plus the manufacturer discount payment ($30.00) count as out-of-pocket spending.
+The remaining $2.55, which is 2.5% of the drug cost and 52.5% of the dispensing fee paid by the drug plan, isn't counted toward Mrs. Anderson's out-of-pocket spending.

 If you have a Medicare drug plan that already includes coverage in the gap, you may get a discount after your plan's coverage has been applied to the price of the drug.
 The discount for brand-name drugs will apply to the remaining amount that you owe.